daattali/beautiful-jekyll/_posts/2022-01-30-minimal-apis-docker-microservices.md

 ```

-Here, we are using the WebApplication class to create a new Minimal API project.
-We then use the MapGet method to map the root endpoint to a delegate that returns a string.
-Finally, we use the Run method to start the application.
+In this scenario, we harness the power of the WebApplication class to initiate a brand new Minimal API project.
+By utilizing the MapGet method, we effortlessly establish a mapping between the root endpoint and a delegate that gracefully delivers a string response.
+Finally, with the invocation of the Run method, our application springs to life.

-We can run this application using the dotnet run command and we should see the message "Hello, world!" when we navigate to http://localhost:5000/ in our browser.
+To witness the magic unfold, a simple execution of the dotnet run command launches our creation into action.
+As we venture to http://localhost:5000/ in our preferred browser, we are greeted with the delightful message of "Hello, world!" gracefully displayed on our screens.

-Next, let's create an API that accepts a query parameter and returns a message based on that parameter.
-To do this, we can modify our existing code like this:
+Now, let's embark on a journey to forge an API that embraces the versatility of query parameters.
+By introducing a clever modification to our existing code, we can breathe life into an API that gracefully accepts a query parameter and responds with a tailored message.
+Brace yourself, for the transformation looks like this:

 ```c#